Danzón (film)

 Danzón is a 1991 Mexican drama film directed by María Novaro.
-It is the story of Julia (María Rojo), a telephone switchboard operator whose main joy is Danzón dancing.
+It follows the story of Julia, a telephone switchboard operator whose main joy is Danzón dancing.

 Plot

 Julia (María Rojo) is a switchboard operator in Mexico City who lives for her job, her daughter and danzón.
 She is a strict and expert danzón dancer.

 In the last six years, Julia has danced with Carmelo (Daniel Rergis), a tall and silent man, in the Salón Colonia every Wednesday.
 However, they barely have spoken to each other off the dance floor.
 One night, Carmelo disappears without a trace.
 Julia realized how important he became in her life.
 Lonely and sad, Julia takes a train to Veracruz, where she knows Carmelo has a brother.
 That trip changes her life, becoming a journey of self-discovering.